 The Latrobe Planning Scheme, including the Municipal Strategic Statement, provides strategic context and planning controls for the Latrobe Regional Airport and its surrounds.
-The Latrobe Regional Airport is formally recognised within the Latrobe City Economic Sustainability Strategy 2011 as one of the City's three key employment zones, which have an emphasis on job creation, industry diversification and the ability to offer opportunities to prospective investors.
-These zones are of significant interest in terms of future prosperity and growth for the municipality.
+The Latrobe Regional Airport is formally recognised within the Latrobe City Economic Sustainability Strategy 2016-2020 which has an emphasis on job creation, industry diversification and the ability to offer opportunities to prospective investors.
+Latrobe City has two areas of significant commercial importance including the Latrobe Regional Airport..